jcoiner/memtest/README.md

 ## TODO

- - unit test foreach_segment
+ - Unit test foreach_segment

- - apply foreach_segment to more tests

- - cover all test routines in self_test
+ - Review addr_tst1, is it safe? can we add asserts or use foreach _segment?

- - call self_test from the Makefile
+ - Call self_test from the Makefile

- - DEBUGF needs a stub printf definition in the prod binary

  - Apply the rest of the ubuntu/debian patches.
    Get in touch with maintainers...